NerdHiveIndustries/Rails-Template/README.markdown

 ---------------------------------------------

 If you use this template, you will no longer run "rails new project".
-Thus, we need to grab the repo, install the gems from the Gemfile, and then rename the project using the ```rename_to``` plugin.
-Then rename the Rails-Template folder created when you cloned to repo to whatever you want.
+Thus, we need to grab the repo, install the gems from the Gemfile, rename the application, then rename the
+Rails-Template folder created when you cloned to repo to whatever you want.
 We will use a bash function to automate this process.
 Append the following to your ```~/.bashrc``` file: